scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 To operate on the MD, the :code:`Knot.map()` method uses a simple for loop to iterate over the outer-most dimension of the input array and assign each element to a separate AWS Batch job.
-It serializes each element and sends it to S3, organizing the data in a schema that is internally consistent with the expectations of the CLI.
+The Knot serializes each element in the array and sends it to S3, organizing the data in a schema that is internally consistent with the expectations of the CLI.
 It then launches an AWS Batch array job (or optionally, separate individual Batch jobs) to execute the program over these data.
 When run, each batch job selects its own input, executes the UDF, and returns its serialized output to S3.

 If the instances and S3 bucket are in the same region, then users do not pay for transfer from S3 to the EC2 instances and back.
 They pay only